blimmer/benlimmer.com/_posts/2013-09-03-new-jekyll-website.md

 ---
 layout: post
 title: New Jekyll Bootstrap Website
+description: "A description of Ben Limmer's new website written using Jekyll Bootstrap."
 ---

 How time flies...
 I can't believe it has been two full years since I last revamped the visual design of my website.